 2. Health

-The focus is on both physical and mental well-being, and access to healthcare services.
+Focuses on physical and mental well-being, along with access to quality healthcare services.

 3. Education